mcpython4-coding/Documentation/mcpython/client/gui/Slot.md

             :param on_shift_click: called when shift-clicked on the block, should return if normal logic should go on or not
             :param on_button_press: called when an button is pressed when hovering above the slot
             :param capacity: the max item count for the slot
-            :param check_function: an function to check if the item is valid, signature: (Slot, ItemStack) -> bool
+            :param check_function: a function to check if the item is valid, signature: (Slot, ItemStack) -> bool
+            :param on_click_on_slot: a function invoked with button & modifiers when the player pressed on the slot

             variable self.__itemstack